Learning Sub-Pixel Disparity Distribution for Light Field Depth Estimation: Abstract

 \section{Abstract}

-Light field (LF) depth estimation plays a key role in many LF-based applications.
-Existing LF depth estimation methods generally consider depth estimation as a regression problem, supervised by a pixel-wise L1 loss between the regressed disparity map and the groundtruth one.
+Light field (LF) depth estimation plays a crucial role in many LF-based applications.
+Existing LF depth estimation methods consider depth estimation as a regression problem, where a pixel-wise L1 loss is employed to supervise the training process.
 However, the disparity map is only a sub-space projection (i.e., an expectation) of the disparity distribution, which is essential for models to learn.
 In this paper, we propose a simple yet effective method to learn the sub-pixel disparity distribution by fully utilizing the power of deep networks, especially for LF of narrow baselines.
-We construct the cost volume at the sub-pixel level to produce a finer disparity distribution and design an uncertainty-aware focal loss to supervise the predicted disparity distribution to be close to the groundtruth one.
+We construct the cost volume at the sub-pixel level to produce a finer disparity distribution and design an uncertainty-aware focal loss to supervise the predicted disparity distribution toward the ground truth.
 Extensive experimental results demonstrate the effectiveness of our method.
-Our method ranks the first place over 105 submitted algorithms on the HCI 4D LF Benchmark in terms of all the four accuracy metrics (i.e., BadPix 0.01, BadPix 0.03, BadPix 0.07, and MSE).
-The Code and model are available at \url{https://github.com/chaowentao/SubFocal}.
+Our method significantly outperforms recent state-of-the-art LF depth algorithms on the HCI 4D LF Benchmark in terms of all four accuracy metrics (i.e., BadPix 0.01, BadPix 0.03, BadPix 0.07, and MSE $\times$100).
+The code and model of the proposed method are available at \url{https://github.com/chaowentao/SubFocal}.